Step-By-Step Registration Procedure for Shri Amarnath Yatra 2016

 - The Registration and issue of Yatra Permit (YPs) is done on first-come-first-serve basis.

-- The Registration of Yatris commences from all the Bank Branches from Monday the 29th February, 2016 onwards.
+- The Registration of Yatris commences from the Designated Bank Branches from Monday the 29th February, 2016 onwards.

 - One Yatra Permit is valid for Registering only one Yatri.